 Remember never to put meat or its by products (grease, fat, etc.), into your compost clippings as it ruins the compost, plants aren't meat eaters so don't treat them as they are.
 By doing this and using the compost not only are you recycling and fertilizing at the same time, but you also cut down on garbage.

-Learning to live a Frugal Lifestyle takes time and practice but can be a very rewarding experience and well worth the effort.
+Learning to live a frugal lifestyle takes time and practice, but it can be a very rewarding experience and well worth the effort.